5 Types of Global Assignments: What’s Best for Your Company?

 Long-Term Assignment

-Companies also often leverage long-term work assignments for a variety of reasons.
-Employers often contemplate long-term assignments to last one to three years.
+Companies also often leverage long-term work assignments for various reasons.
+Employers often contemplate long-term assignments lasting one to three years.
 However, it is commonplace for employers to extend assignments due to continuing business needs, the preference of the employee, or a variety of other reasons.
 Many companies contemplate a maximum assignment length of five years, primarily due to cost.
 A stay of up to five years is still often considered temporary.
 Still, assignments longer than five years are more likely to be seen as permanent.

 Employers typically send their employees on long-term international assignments for strategic reasons such as expanding the business into new markets, opening new offices, developing talent and establishing teams of global leaders.